anyoptimization/pymoo/docs/source/case_studies/matrix_inversion.md

 ## Matrix Inversion

-In this case study, the optimization of a matrix shall be illustrated.
+In this case study, the optimization of a matrix will be illustrated.
 Of course, we all know that there are very efficient algorithms for calculating an inverse of a matrix.
-However, for the sake of illustration, a small example shall show that pymoo can also be used to optimize matrices or even tensors.
+However, for the sake of illustration, a small example will show that pymoo can also be used to optimize matrices or even tensors.

 Assuming matrix `A` has a size of `n x n`, the problem can be defined by optimizing a vector consisting of `n**2` variables.
-During evaluation the vector `x`, is reshaped to inversion of the matrix to be found (and also stored as the attribute `A_inv` to be retrieved later).
+During evaluation the vector `x` is reshaped to inversion of the matrix to be found (and also stored as the attribute `A_inv` to be retrieved later).

 ```{code-cell} ipython3
 from pymoo.core.problem import ElementwiseProblem